jamespagedev/Pintereach/README.md

 * [x] Post `/users/:id/articles` Requires AUTHORIZATION and AUTHENTICATION

-* Explanation: Add multiple articles to your user board (does not create a new article, for that, use Post `/articles`)
+* Explanation: add article to your user board
-* Note: Can only post articles on your own user boards... not other use boards
+* Rule: Can only post articles on your own user boards... not other use boards (this includes admins)

   - Example1: Send